dnlzrgz/gatsby-theme-giorno/README.md

 - Great SEO.
 - Developed with accessibility in mind.
 - Customisable styles and easy theming thanks to [Tailwind CSS](https://tailwindcss.com/).
+- Support for [Preact](https://preactjs.com/) for an optional little boost in performance.
 - Demo at https://giorno-demo.netlify.app/
 - Made by [Danielkvist](https://dkvist.com/).